Climate Impact Investing: A Practical Framework for Building Wealth While Supporting Climate Solutions

 What Is Climate Impact Investing?

-Climate impact investing is an investment approach focused on generating competitive long-term returns while supporting companies, technologies, and systems contributing positively to climate-related outcomes.
+Climate impact investing is an approach that seeks competitive long-term returns while supporting companies contributing to real climate solutions.

-Importantly, climate impact investing is not simply about avoiding “bad” companies.
+Climate impact investing is not simply about avoiding "bad" companies.
 It is also about identifying businesses helping build the infrastructure, technologies, and systems likely to define the future global economy.
-Finally, climate impact investing can also apply to backing companies that actively and extensively reduce their carbon footprint.

 Why Traditional ESG Investing Lost Investor Trust